-Repeat this technique for a few weeks every time he uses the specified area.
+Repeat this technique every time he uses the specified area for a few weeks.
 He’ll want to go to the bathroom as soon as he hears the instruction.

 Less frequent rewards when he stops walking and spends more time in the zone.
 Be persistent with the instruction.

 Set a regular eating and bathroom routine.
-If you feed him at the same time every day, you can anticipate his bowel movements.
+You can anticipate his bowel movements if you feed him simultaneously every day.

 Most of the time, 20 minutes after eating, he’ll be awakened.
 A regular regimen will help him manage his bowel movements.

-You need to focus on your dog or the scenario will get unpleasant for others.
+It would help if you focused on your dog, or the scenario would get unpleasant for others.

-Answer: Lack of control of one’s bowel motions, medically known as fecal incontinence.
-It is unpleasant for both the dog and the caretaker.
-Fracture to the spinal or tails, anal organ cause this syndrome.
+Lack of control of one’s bowel motions, medically known as fecal incontinence.
+It is unpleasant for the dog and the caretaker—fractures to the spinal, tails, or anal organ cause this syndrome.

-Question: Why is my dog pooping 4 times a day?
+Why is my dog pooping four times a day?

-Answer: It’s crucial to keep track of how often you clean poops each day to get a sense of how your dog is doing.
+It’s crucial to track how often you clean poops daily to understand how your dog is doing.
 If they move four times a day, they may be experiencing digestive issues.
-In that case you should consult a veterinarian.
+In that case, you should consult a veterinarian.

-Answer: Anxiety.
+Anxiety.
 Social phobia, as well as stress, may cause a dog to start pooping in the home.
-The digestion of a dog, like that of humans, is susceptible to large, abrupt alterations.
+Like humans, a dog’s digestion is susceptible to significant, abrupt alterations.
 Moving home is a life event that might cause your dog to feel worried.

 Let’s go immediately.
-I hope this explains why does your dog walk and poop.
+I hope this explains why your dog walk and poops.

-While their peculiar toilet habits may be bothersome to you.
-We don’t always understand why dogs do what they do.
-Dog’s poop may reveal more than you think.
+While their peculiar toilet habits may bother you, we don’t always understand why dogs do what they do.
+Dog’spoop may reveal more than you think.